KamranSattary/ML-CS-433-Project-1/README.md

 - `helpers.py` contains other useful functions used to handle the data.
 - `Visualising Ridge Tuning.ipynb` is the notebook that allowed us to create the plots in the folder `plots`.
 You will find explanations concerning our findings and our thought process in it.

+## Data preparation

+After importing the training data, an important step is to clean it and to normalize it.
+A quick look to the data allowed us to see that they were a lot of unnormal -999 values.
+Therefore, we filled them with NA values and then replaced them with the mediam of their corresponding column.

+This being done, we finally normalize the data thanks to the `minmax_normalize_closure` function in `helpers.py`.

+## Feature generation

+For feature generation, we used the `built_poly` function in `helpers.py`.
+This function allows us to realize a feature expansion up to a certain degree for all features in the dataset.

+## Cross validation

+The cross validation steps go as follows:

+- We retrieve k_indices of test and the rest as training
+- We split the data according to determined indices
+- We apply the feature expansion on the data with `build_poly`
+- We compute optimal weights using `ridge_regression`
+- We calculate fold MSE for training and test partitions thanks to `compute_mse`
+- We calculate fold misclassification % (which is the ratio of how many inaccurate predictions were made)

 ## Usage

 Run in the terminal: